microsoft/Windows-DevRel/Tutorials/winui-local-ai/7-image-description.md

      }

      var filterOptions = new ContentFilterOptions
     {
-         PromptMinSeverityLevelToBlock = { ViolentContentSeverity = SeverityLevel.Medium },
+        PromptMaxAllowedSeverityLevel = {Violent = SeverityLevel.High, Sexual = SeverityLevel.High, Hate = SeverityLevel.High, SelfHarm = SeverityLevel.High},
-         ResponseMinSeverityLevelToBlock = { ViolentContentSeverity = SeverityLevel.Medium }
+        ResponseMaxAllowedSeverityLevel = { Violent = SeverityLevel.High, Sexual = SeverityLevel.High, Hate = SeverityLevel.High, SelfHarm = SeverityLevel.High }
     };

-     var response = await _imageDescriptionGenerator.DescribeAsync(inputImage, ImageDescriptionScenario.Caption, filterOptions);
+     var response = await _imageDescriptionGenerator.DescribeAsync(inputImage, ImageDescriptionKind.DetailedDescrition, filterOptions);
-     return response.Response;
+     return response.Description;
  }

 ```

 Because children’s art can be abstract, there is a chance that the Image Description might interpret images inappropriately, the `ContentFilterOptions` is used set the level of Severity which will block violent content.
-Here it is set to Medium.
+Here it is set to High.

 You can run the project: